mbwhite/documents/NEW-GettingStarted.md

 These scripts use Node v6, and bash, which are Hyperledger Composer depencies.
 Choose a directory that you wish to have the setup scripts within.

-1. In a directory of your choice (will assume ~/tools) get the zip file that contains the tools
+1. In a directory of your choice (will assume `~/tools`) get the zip file that contains the tools
 ```
 $ mkdir ~/tools && cd ~/tools
 $ curl -O https://raw.githubusercontent.com/mbwhite/composer-tools/master/fabric-dev-servers/fabric-dev-servers.zip
 $ unzip fabric-dev-servers.zip
 ```

+_note to developers script has been written for this need to add the repo to travis_

 2. Choose which version of Fabric to use.
-For v0.6
+For v0.6 this needs to be set explicitly as follows.

 ```
 $ export FABRIC_VERSION=hlfv0.6
 ```

-For v1.0-alpha, there is nothing to as this the default.
-But to 'unset' the v0.6, or to be explicit use this command
+For v1.0-alpha, there is *nothing to as this the default*.
+But to 'unset' the v0.6, or to be explicit in using v1 use this command

 ```
 $ export FABRIC_VERSION=hlfv1
 ```

-3. If this is the first time, you'll need to download the fabric, start the fabric, and create a Composer profile.
-After that you can then choose to either stop the fabric, and start it again later.
+3. If this is the first time, you'll need to download the fabric first.
+If you have already downloaded then first start the fabric, and create a Composer profile.
+After that you can then choose to stop the fabric, and start it again later.
 Alternatively to completely clean up you can teardown the Fabric and the Composer profile.

 All the scritps will be in the directory `~/tools/fabric-dev-servcers`  A typical sequence  for Hyperledger Composer use would be